 Can the public body ask me why I want the information?

-No, except to determine if the request is for commercial reasons.
-See below for more details on commercial requests.
+No, except to determine if the request is for commercial reasons and if the requester seeks a fee waiver.
+See below for more details on commercial requests and fee waivers.

 FEES

 Can the public body charge for copies?